rollkit/docs/docs/rollkit-stack.md

 This section will cover the technical stack of Rollkit.

-Rollkit is built by replacing Tendermint, the Cosmos-SDK Consensus Layer, with a drop-in replacement that communicates directly with Celestia's Data Availability (DA) and Consensus Layer.
-Our version of Tendermint is designed to work seamlessly with other modular layers, allowing for greater flexibility and adaptability.
+Rollkit is built by replacing Tendermint, the Cosmos consensus mechanism, with a drop-in replacement that communicates directly with a modular (pluggable) consensus and data availability (DA) layer.
+Rollkit is designed to work seamlessly with other modular layers, allowing for greater flexibility and adaptability.
+The tutorials in this documentation are built with Celestia, but any consensus and DA layer can be used with Rollkit.

-It spins up a sovereign rollup, which collects transactions into blocks and posts them onto Celestia for DA and Consensus.
+It spins up a rollup, which collects transactions into blocks and posts them onto Celestia for DA and Consensus.

-The goal of Rollkit is to enable anyone to design and deploy a sovereign rollup on Celestia in minutes with minimal overhead.
+The goal of Rollkit is to enable anyone to design and deploy a rollup on any DA layer with minimal overhead.
+Rollkit aims to be a neutral public good for building any kind of rollup.

 Furthermore, while Rollkit allows you to build sovereign rollups on Celestia, it currently does not support fraud proofs yet and is therefore running in "pessimistic" mode, where nodes would need to re-execute the transactions to check the validity of the chain (i.e. a full node).
 Furthermore, Rollkit currently only supports a single sequencer.
+The Rollkit team has an MVP for fraud proofs for Cosmos SDK.

 :::tip Tip
 If you're familiar with Rollkit's stack, you may want to skip to the [tutorials section](../category/tutorials)